Benjampo/digital_archives_converter/readMe.md

 - [Python 3.6+](https://www.python.org/): The script is written in Python and uses features available in Python 3.6 and later.
 - [FFmpeg](https://www.ffmpeg.org/): Used for audio and video conversion tasks.
 - [LibreOffice](https://www.libreoffice.org/): Required for document conversion to PDF/A2-b format.
+- [ExifTool](https://exiftool.org/): Required for metadata extraction and embedding.

 ## Installation